Canadian units of the War of 1812: Provincial Artillery Drivers

 As in Lower Canada, volunteers who served as drivers for the Royal Artillery.
 The unit was organised as a troop, with five officers and 48 men.
 They and their draught animals were used to convert a detachment of Royal Artillery into a "car brigade", essentially horse artillery, under Captain W.H.
 Jackson.
 The detachment was stationed at Fort George and played a major part in the Battle of Queenston Heights.
 Two more such detachments were subsequently formed at Kingston.

 Provincial Artillery Drivers are perpetuated in the Canadian Army by some reserve units such as the 10 Battery, 56th Field Artillery, RCA.

 Provincial Dragoons

 Also known as Merritt's troop, after its first commander, Captain William Hamilton Merritt.
 When raised in June 1813, it numbered two subalterns, one sergeant major, three sergeants, two corporals, one trumpeter and forty troopers, who were all who could afford to keep their own horses.
 Served on the Niagara peninsula.
 The Provincial Dragoons would later be seen as an ancestral unit of the 2nd/10th Dragoons, which currently exists today as 10th Field Battery, 56th Field Artillery Regiment, RCA in St. Catharines, Ontario.

+Royal Montréal Cavalry

+A mounted unit, Hussars specifically, located in Montréal.
+Founded on 1812/1813, possibly disbanded in the 1820s (Cavalry).